Truganina: Urban sprawl

 Truganina (and neighbouring Tarneit) is largely characterised by low density development and is growing rapidly in advance of transport infrastructure and services, meaning that the vast majority of new residents are currently dependent on automobiles.
 The growth is primarily due to affordable housing and the area's location within a growth corridor that is close to the major manufacturing areas in Laverton and the proposed business park on part of the RAAF Williams Base.
+Both Truganina and Tarneit are the first suburbs in Victoria to have a majority Indian population.

 Facilities

 Telecommunications

 People who live in developments with broadband hubs will have access to high speed DSL services, as local exchanges are too far away for effective DSL services.
 New houses being built are now being connected to National Broadband Network using the FTTP and FTTC technologies.

 Transport

 Truganina's road network is laid out in street hierarchy, with almost all residential streets feeding into a grid of main roads including busy east–west corridor Sayers Road, Leakes Road, Dohertys Road and Boundary Road, and north–south links Morris Road, Marquands Road, Woods Road and Palmers Road.

 As part of the Regional Rail Link project, bridges were built over the railway line at two locations in Truganina; Dohertys and Boundary Road's.
 This enables commuters to keep using the road whilst the railway line functions underneath, effectively a grade separation.

 The main public transport is the bus network, with most of the main routes runs via Forsyth and Sayers Roads.
 The bus runs through the Clearwater Rise residential estate and also Marquands Road.

 Off-road cycling is facilitated by the Federation Trail at the southern border of the suburb, however few of the main roads provide provision for bicycles.

 The nearest railway stations is Williams Landing which is 3.5 kilometres from the centre of Truganina.
-Laverton and Hoppers Crossing, both on the Werribee railway line are 5 kilometers from the centre of Truganina.
+Laverton and Hoppers Crossing, both on the Werribee railway line are 5 kilometres from the centre of Truganina.
 Another similarly distant railway station, Tarneit, at the corner of Derrimut Road and Leakes Road in nearby Tarneit, opened recently as part of the Regional Rail Link project.
 This would provide V/Line diesel services on route between Geelong and Melbourne.
 There are plans for an additional Truganina railway station to eventually be added to the line to service Truganina.

 Truganina Rabbitohs play rugby league in NRL Victoria.